Lee Sharpe: Television career

 Sharpe has also developed a career in reality television.
 He appeared as a competitor in the 2005, ITV television show Celebrity Wrestling, under the name "Sharpe Shooter".
 He is also known though for appearing in Celebrity Love Island in 2005.
 During his time on the island, Sharpe courted the attentions of many of the show's ladies, most notably TV presenter Jayne Middlemiss, who confessed to "never having felt like this before about someone", but Sharpe eventually dated Abi Titmuss.

 In 2007 Sharpe appeared as a contestant in ITV's Dancing on Ice.
 He was eliminated from the competition on 3 March 2007.
-He was to also appear in ITV's popular TV soap Coronation Street as an extra in the fictional pub "The Rovers Return" as a working class taxi driver from Manchester.

 Sharpe, alongside former Bucks Fizz singer Cheryl Baker, currently fronts a London Underground advertising campaign for Nourkrin, a baldness treatment.
 He is billed as "Of Celebrity Love Island fame!"

 In 2008, Sharpe starred in Dec's team on Ant versus Dec, on Saturday Night Takeaway ITV1.
 Sharpe also starred as the celebrity 'hider' in an episode of the CBBC show Hider in the House.
 He also appeared in the 2008 television series Superstars on Channel Five.

 In August 2009, he appeared in the RTÉ One celebrity boxing series, Charity Lords of the Ring.

 In 2019 and 2020, Sharpe featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.